matn7/CS-Notes/src/main/java/basic_java/hearts/IMMUTABLE.md

 }
 ```

-### 4. Injecting constructor with objects that can be modified outside the immutable class
+### 4. Injecting constructor with objects that can be modified outside the immutable class.

 ```java
 public final class NewNames {